-Across America in major cities you’ve heard of and in countless places you most likely have never considered, public librarians are working with local, state, and national partners to bring food to those who need it.
+And yet, across the United States, in major cities you’ve heard of, and in countless places you most likely have never considered, public librarians are working with local, state, and national partners to bring food to those who need it.

 Wait — librarians?